tacconthommy/api-guides/source/includes/_entities.md

 # Entities

-The itembase API /v1 uses the following entities (in Json Schema notation):
+<a name="entities"></a>The itembase API /v1 uses the following entities (in Json Schema notation).

 There are four main entity types: Transaction, Product, Buyer and Profile.

-Entities that originate from the same data connection have the same source_id.
+<aside class="notice">Entities that originate from the same data connection have the same source_id.
 Get the Profile resource which describes the user's profile on the remote platform (e.g. a seller's account, a shop profile) to understand where the related entities (i.
-E. with the same source_id) originate.
+E. with the same source_id) originate.</aside>

 ## Profile Version 1.2
 The Profile resource describes the connected profile on the remote platform (e.g. an eBay seller's account, a Magento installation's shop information).
+Get the Profile resource which describes the user's profile on the remote platform (e.g. a seller's account, a shop profile) to understand where the related entities (i.
+E. with the same source_id) originate.

 ```Json
 {